 Deep Sentence Embedding Using Long Short-Term Memory Networks: Analysis and Application to Information RetrievalHamid Palangi, Li Deng, Yelong Shen, Jianfeng Gao, Xiaodong He, Jianshu Chen, Xinying Song, Rabab Ward, March 1, 2016,

-Deep Reinforcement Learning with a Combinatorial Action Space for Predicting and Tracking Popular Discussion ThreadsJi He, Mari Ostendorf, Xiaodong He, Jianshu Chen, Jianfeng Gao, Lihong Li, Li Deng, July 31, 2016,
+Deep Reinforcement Learning with a Combinatorial Action Space for Predicting and Tracking Popular Discussion ThreadsJi He, Mari Ostendorf, Xiaodong He, Jianshu Chen, Jianfeng Gao, Lihong Li, Li Deng, in Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing (EMNLP), July 31, 2016,

 Representation Learning Using Multi-Task Deep Neural Networks for Semantic Classification and Information RetrievalXiaodong Liu, Jianfeng Gao, Xiaodong He, Li Deng, Kevin Duh, Ye-Yi Wang, in NAACL, NAACL, May 1, 2015,